-The Marihuana Medical Access Regulations (MMAR) provide a means through which seriously ill Canadians can obtain access to dried marihuana for medical purposes.
+The Marihuana Medical Access Regulations (MMAR) were repealed on March 31, 2014.
+The Marihuana for Medical Purposes Regulations (MMPR) provide the only legal means through which Canadians can obtain access to dried marijuana for medical purposes, except as noted below.

 Under the MMPR, individuals who have the support of their healthcare practitioner can access marijuana for medical purposes from licensed producers.

 Licensed producers must meet strict security and quality standards.
 A list of licensed producers is available and the client's proof of authority to possess marijuana for medical purposes may either be the label on the packaging or a separate document accompanying the shipment of dried marijuana provided by the licensed producer.